Eight Forest Lane

 • Preheat oven to 180°C and line 2 large baking trays with baking paper.

-• In a large bowl, beat dairy-free butter, brown and white sugar and vanilla until creamy with an electric hand mixer or a stand mixer with the paddle attachment fitted.
-Add in egg and continue to beat until light and fluffy.
+• In a large bowl, beat dairy-free butter, brown and white sugar until creamy with an electric hand mixer or a stand mixer with the paddle attachment fitted.
+Add in the egg and vanilla and continue to beat until light and fluffy.
 Beat in desired amount of red food colouring to give the mixture a bright red colour.

 • In a separate bowl, sift flour, cocoa powder and bicarb together and stir to combine.
 Add the dry ingredients to the wet, and mix until a dough forms.